 Focusing on Fiscal Responsibility

-As our country continues to recover from the worst recession since the Great Depression, we must make fiscally responsible decisions so we can continue to afford critical investments in our future.
-By cutting wasteful spending, streamlining duplicative programs, and finding efficiencies throughout government, we can reduce the deficit in a balanced way that protects priorities such as education, research, and health care.
+I firmly believe that government governs the best when it does so within its means.
+We must make fiscally responsible decisions so we can continue to afford critical investments in our future.
+By cutting wasteful spending, streamlining duplicative programs, and finding inefficiencies throughout government, we can reduce the deficit in a balanced way that protects priorities such as education, research, and health care.

 That is why I support the following common sense reforms:

 - Cleaning Up the Federal Balance Sheet: I introduced the CLEAN Act, bipartisan legislation (H.R.
-1856) to force federal agencies to close long-empty bank accounts that cost millions of dollars to maintain despite no longer serving a purpose.
+1856) to force federal agencies to close long-empty bank accounts that cost millions of dollars to maintain while serving no purpose.
 In 2012, the Government Accountability Office (GAO) reported that the federal government was spending roughly $173,000 per month to maintain more than 28,000 empty bank accounts at an annual cost of over $2 million.
-While some progress has been made since then, I introduced the Closing Long-Empty Accounts Now Act in response to reports that thousands of empty accounts remained open for no reason, racking up expensive service fees for taxpayers.
+I introduced the Closing Long-Empty Accounts Now Act in response to this report that thousands of empty accounts remained open for no reason, racking up expensive service fees for taxpayers.
 No family or business would knowingly tolerate that type of waste, and neither should the federal government.

-- Cutting Wasteful Spending: I cosponsored the Savings, Accountability, Value, and Efficiency (SAVE) Act (H.R.
-1999), legislation to cut hundreds of billions in federal spending by reducing waste and increasing efficiency.
-This bipartisan bill would take common sense steps, such as eliminating a costly and duplicative catfish inspection program, consolidating federal data centers, and increasing competition in federal contracting.
+- Cutting Wasteful Spending: I helped introduce the Sugar Reform Act (H.R.
+1714), legislation that would reform the federal sugar program to lower costs to taxpayers, increase competition in the market, and lower costs for manufacturers.
+I also cosponsored the Savings, Accountability, Value, and Efficiency (SAVE) Act (H.R.
+1999), to cut hundreds of billions in federal spending by reducing waste and increasing efficiency.
+This bipartisan bill would take commonsense steps, such as eliminating a costly and duplicative catfish inspection program, consolidating federal data centers, and increasing competition in federal contracting.

 - Adopting Biennial Budgeting: I am a cosponsor of legislation (H.R.
 1869) to adopt a two-year budget cycle for the federal government.
 Following the example set by New Hampshire and other states, this bill would free up more time for congress to conduct oversight and ensure tax dollars are spent wisely or not at all.